coldrift/itc-js/README.md

 Causality is characterized by a partial order over the event components of stamps.

+There are 3 basic operations over a stamp:

 **fork** The fork operation allows the cloning of the causal past of a stamp, resulting in a pair of stamps that

 **event** An event operation adds a new event to the event component, so that if _s1_ results from